dibyendumajumdar/Suravi/README.md

-# A Distribution of Lua / Ravi 5.3
+# Suravi is a distribution of Lua 5.3 and Ravi

-This is currently work-in-progress distribution of Lua / Ravi 5.3.
+Suravi is a work-in-progress distribution of [Lua 5.3](www.lua.org) and [Ravi](https://github.com/dibyendumajumdar/ravi)

 ## Goals